gatsbyjs/gatsby/docs/docs/recipes.md

 gatsby build
 ```

-3. If you'd like to have the index of your site be at a path other than `/`, set a path prefix by adding the following to your `gatsby-config.js` and replacing `yourpathprefix` with your desired path prefix:
+3. To include a site path other than `/` (such as `/site-name/`), set a path prefix by adding the following to your `gatsby-config.js` and replacing `yourpathprefix` with your desired path prefix:

 ```js:title=gatsby-config.js
 module.exports = {